AdColony/AdColony-iOS-SDK/README.md

 **Note:**

-* Tested and verified on iOS 11
+* Tested and verified on iOS 12
-* Compiles on iOS 6; however, video ads will only show on iOS 8 and above.
+* Works on iOS 8 and above.
 * Not backwards compatible with any AdColony 2.0 integrations due to major API changes.

 ## Upgrading